Jarrome/Jarrome.github.io/_pages/about.md

 ### News

 * Participate in GermanOpen 2019 with our small rescue robot.
-(30 April - 6 May, 2019. )
+(30 April - 6 May, 2019, in Magdeburg, Germany)

 * Paper _Incrementally Building Topological Graphs via Distance Maps_ acc to RCAR2019 (5 April, 2019. )